mattcottrell/MicrobeCounter/README.md

 # MicrobeCounter
-MicrobeCounter for yeast counting at Lord Hobo
+MicrobeCounter for yeast counting at Lord Hobo Brewing Company